remla2025-team10/operation/docs/extension.md

 * Time (minutes) taken for deployment.
 * Number of manual commands executed.
 * Number of errors (error rate).
-* Qualitative feedback from. contributors.
+* Qualitative feedback from contributors.

 ### Method: